barnabyashford/barnabyashford/README.md

 ## 🛠️ Skills & Expertise
 - **Programming Languages**: Python
-- **NLP & ML Libraries**: PyTorch, Scikit-learn, Gensim, Transformers, Llama-index
+- **NLP & ML Libraries**: Gensim, Llama-index, PyTorch, Scikit-learn, Transformers, Unsloth

 ## 🔭 Current Projects
-I'm currently working on my second (and likely final) senior project as an undergraduate student at Chulalongkorn University.
+I'm currently working on my second (and hopefully final) senior project as an undergraduate student at Chulalongkorn University.
 This project focuses on development of a voice-based chatbot application.
 You can visit [this repository](https://github.com/barnabyashford/thai-voice-bot) for more detail!

 ## 👯 Collaboration
 I'm always open to collaborating on interesting projects!
 While I don't currently have any open collaboration opportunities on my own projects, I'm excited to contribute to others' initiatives.